 - Complete master’s thesis proposal (thesis option only)

 - Complete final M.S. program of study

-- Meet with master’s candidacy specialist (if completing thesis option)
+- Meet with master’s candidacy specialist (thesis option only)

-- Submit thesis to ProQuest (if completing thesis option)
+- Submit thesis to ProQuest (thesis option only)